-We tempt consumers all the way to the shop floor encouraging repeat purchases by offering added value
+We tempt consumers all the way to the shop floor or online, encouraging higher spend and repeat purchases by offering added value

 Shopper activation involves using targeted promotions to tempt the consumer to the shop (on and offline) to buy flowers and/or plants.
 We do that through good collaborations, smart ideas and by offering added value.
 We track the results based on predefined goals.

 We develop effective communication campaigns and content that allow consumers to experience the effect that flowers and plants have.
 Our shopper activations are derived from this.
 This means that our message is present in all phases of the buying process: from exploration before shopping, the trip to the shop, stimulating buying on the shop floor and encouraging repeat purchases.
 All bases are covered.

 Offering added value